VICTOR THOMAS BARNARD

 Flying Officer, 640 Squadron, Royal Air Force Volunteer Reserve (Service Number: 176445)

 Walter Ronald Beechey was born on 12 Apr 1919 in Cardiff to William John Beechey, a hoist driver at a blast furnace, originally from Llanvedw, Glamorgan and Emma Beechey née James, originally from St Mellons, Monmouthshire.
-In his youth he was a member of the 8th Cardiff North Scout troop.
+In his youth he was a member of the 8th Cardiff North Scout troop and became a member of Woodville Baptist church in 1936.
 In 1939 he was living with his parents at 16 Monthermer Road and working as a Police Constable (16 Monthermer Road was one of two houses between Crwys Hall chapel and hall, which have now been removed and made part of Highfields church).
 In 1941 he married Beryl Rosaline Gronow, an office clerk in Cardiff and they lived at 20 Seven-Oaks Road in Ely.
 He joined the RAF Volunteer Reserve and flew as a pilot in 640 Squadron.
 He died on 4 Nov 1944 aged 25 when the Halifax lll MZ409 he was flying, which had taken off at 17.38 from Leconfield, Yorkshire, crashed in German killing all seven crew.
 He is buried at Rheinberg War Cemetery in Germany (grave 17.
 F. 2. ).
 He is remembered on the Woodville Road Baptist church WWII war memorial plaque.
 He is also remembered on the Cardiff City Police and Fire Brigade memorial.
 Commonwealth War Graves Commission record.

 JOHN WILLIAM BEER